SOC 2 Audit Firms

 Ask about:

-• Scope definition: Clarify which systems, services, or locations fall within the audit.
+• Scope definition: Clarify which systems, services, and environments fall within the audit boundary, including cloud infrastructure, supporting vendors, and internal processes.

-• Reporting deadlines: Get clear expectations on draft and final report delivery dates.
+• Reporting deadlines: Get clear expectations for draft and final report delivery.
+SOC examinations generally conclude with an auditor’s report describing the control environment and test results.

 4. Match Firm Scale and Fit to Your Organization